AlexWixom/CompSkillsF16/Homework/HW9/HW9.md

 **NOTE: This is not the actual assignment yet!**

-In this assignment gives you will do statistical analysis of correlations between diversity and metadata, and plot the results.
+In this assignment gives you will

-do some statistics and plotting on microbiome data?
+* plot data from HW7
+* compute some co-variances and correlations

 ### Readings
-1. Read XXX
+1. Read about Matplotlib
 2. Work through XXX

-## Things to do before beginning of class, **11/17**, or sooner
+## Things to do before beginning of class, **11/10**, or sooner
-Later, we will look for correlations between microbiome changes and patient metadata.

-1. Read *../Resources/vaginal_metadata.txt* into a pandas dataframe
-2. Drop the first three columns (*ID, DATE_COM, and SITE2*)
-3. Merge the **first** dataframe from above (the one with a row for each day) with this one, using the patient name as the common field.

-	Beware, there may be some rows that don't match up.
-Again, this is real data, and that sort of thing happens all the time.
+* make stacked barcharts of each woman's microbiome
+* make dot plots of diversity indexes by women
+* plot Lacto and Gardinella abundance against diversity metric

 You will XXX